 Special seating areas will be designated for all of our First Year Seminar (FYS) sections and new transfer students.
 Ushers will be available to direct all FYS and new transfer students to their sections.

-Faculty and administrators who wish to participate in the opening academic procession should report to the Center for Student Life by 11:15 a.m. and be robed and ready to process before 11:30 a.m.
+Faculty and administrators who wish to participate in the opening academic procession should report to the men's locker room by 11:05 a.m. and be robed and ready to process before 11:20 a.m.

-After Mass, all members of the University community and special guests are invitied to a free and festive luncheon at the Student Center, lasting until our adjusted class schedule resumes.
+After Mass, all members of the University community and special guests are invited to a free and festive luncheon at the Student Center, lasting until our adjusted class schedule resumes.

 Contact Student Activities for more information.

 - History: Established as a private four-year liberal arts college in 1958, Alvernia celebrated its 50th year by being awarded university status in 2008.

 - Heritage: Founded by the Bernardine Sisters, a Catholic religious order, the university embraces the Franciscan core values of service, humility, collegiality, contemplation and peacemaking.